 Kadence vs. GeneratePress: Which is Better?

-Before concluding, I must say that I’m a big fan of both these WordPress themes.
-However, I’m more inclined towards GeneratePress.
+Before concluding, I must say that I’m a big fan of both of these WordPress themes.
+However, I’m more inclined toward GeneratePress.
 I have used Kadence for quite some time, but I might be sticking with GeneratePress for the next few years.

 Let me spill the beans for you.

 You should know that theme companies occasionally roll out updates, and they strive to make the themes better and more reliable for users.

 I found GeneratePress faster than Kadence, but it doesn’t mean I don’t like Kadence.
 Kadence is one of my favorite WordPress themes, but I want to stick to GeneratePress for at least a couple of years before moving to another one.

-The Kadence premium version is a bit pricey as compared to GeneratePress.
+The Kadence premium version is a bit pricey compared to GeneratePress.
 Whereas, Generate is cost-effective, faster, and easy to use for everyone.
 At this point, I believe that GeneratePress is a better WordPress theme than any of its competitors on the market.

 Above all, my page speed insights score got better after switching to GeneratePress.